learn-co-curriculum/dsc-pickling-pipelines/README.md

 Now the pipeline is ready to make predictions on new data!

-Let's use an example that is actually from the training data, so we know it should actually be class 0:
+In the example below, we are sending in X values from a record in the training data.
+We know that the classification *should* be 0, so this is a quick check to make sure that the model works and we are getting the results we expect:

 ```python